No matter the size of a company, having visibility into SaaS applications within its tech stack is a top priority.

 Without this data and containing these costs upfront, organizations could be doing damage to their long-term and short-term financial goals.

-The pitch: If you’d had an exchange like this before with your CEO or CFO, it’s time you made the pitch for a SaaS system of record.
+If you’d had an exchange like this before with your CEO or CFO, it’s time you made the pitch for a SaaS system of record.

 “I know previously you asked how much we spend on all of our SaaS applications and I didn’t have a clear answer.
 If we were to implement a SaaS system of record instead of keeping all of these details in a spreadsheet, we could pull up this data in just a few clicks so we can have a better idea of exactly how much we’re spending on these tools and if we’re going over budget.”